RMesterca/personal-task-manager/README.md

 # personal-task-manager
-Practice Swift UI, Core Data, async await, BDD and TDD
+A personal project to practice Swift UI, Core Data, async await, BDD and TDD